Our Team

 Men’s Program Director

-Lauren Lafond | Women’s Assistant Program Director
+Lauren Lafond | Women's Program Director

 Lauren Lafond

-Women’s Assistant Program Director
+Women’s Program Director

-Kimberly Mitchell | Finance Manager
+Kimberly Mitchell | Finance Manager & Partner

 Kimberly Mitchell

-Finance Manager
+Finance Manager & Partner

 Clinical & Medical

-Geoff Rogersl LCSW | Lead Therapist
+Geoff Rogers, LCSW | Lead Therapist

 Geoff Rogers, LCSW